Loading environment variables¶

 Storing secrets and credentials¶

-Secrets and credentials must be stored in the .secrets
+Secrets and credentials must be stored in the .secrets file.
+This file is not

 version-controlled, so no secrets should be committed to GitHub.

-In your terminal navigate to the root folder, and create a .secrets
+In your terminal navigate to the root folder, and create a .secrets file.

 touch .secrets

-file using your preferred text editor, and add any secrets as
+Open this new .secrets file using your preferred text editor, and add any secrets as

 environmental variables.
 For example, to add a JSON credentials file for Google

-BigQuery, save the following changes to .secrets
+BigQuery, save the following changes to .secrets.

 export GOOGLE_APPLICATION_CREDENTIALS="path/to/credentials.json"

-file has the following line uncommented out:
+Once complete, make sure the .secrets file has the following line uncommented out:

 source_env ".secrets"

-version-controlling .secrets
+version-controlling .secrets.